pitadomingos/SETH/README.md

-# EduManage: AI-Powered Multi-School Management Prototype
+# EduDesk: AI-Powered Multi-School Management Prototype

-Welcome to EduManage, an advanced prototype for a multi-tenant, AI-powered School Management System built with Next.js, ShadCN UI, and Google's Genkit.
+Welcome to EduDesk, an advanced prototype for a multi-tenant, AI-powered School Management System built with Next.js, ShadCN UI, and Google's Genkit.
 This application is designed to showcase a powerful and scalable solution for modern educational institutions.

 ## About This Project